-This is an exotic land, of humble and truthful people, but also of legends and superstitions, such as the ones who originated the enigmatic Nazca lines and the millennial ruins spread a bit all over the country.
-It’s a land that grabs all of our senses at once, which makes us admire the simplicity and joy of the day-to-day life and where you will want to come back over and over again!
+An exotic land, of humble and genuine people, but also of legends and superstitions, such as those that give rise to the enigmatic Nazca lines and the millenary ruins scattered all over the country.
+It is a land that grabs all our senses at once, which makes us admire the simplicity and joy of daily life and where you will want to return again and again!

 Bienvenidos al Peru!
 Your adventure starts arriving at the airport of Lima.

-TTaking advantage of being lodged in the agitated Barranco neighborhood, we suggest a tranquil stroll and dinner near one of the most characteristic plazas of the city.
+Taking advantage of being lodged in the agitated Barranco neighbourhood, we suggest a peaceful stroll and dinner near one of the most characteristic plazas of the city.

 Meals: breakfast and lunch

-Today we start off quite soon, but for a good reason!
-From Paracas we will leave on a boat tour on the Ballestas Islands, in the cold Pacific waters.
-The so-called “Galapagos of the poor men” are one of the major sea life reserves of the country where, by influence of the Humboldt current and besides the great diversity of rock formations, it is inevitable the encounter with several birds and marine inhabitants, such as pelicans, sea lions and even penguins!
+Today the day starts early, but for a good reason!
+From Paracas, we set out on a boat trip to the Ballestas Islands, in the cold waters of the Pacific.
+The so-called “Galapagos of the Poor” is one of the largest marine reserves in the country where it is inevitable to encounter various species of birds and marine inhabitants, such as pelicans, sea lions and even penguins!

-By the end of the morning we will proceed to Ica and Huacachina, where we will have the chance to relax in an oasis or leave for an adventure descending one of the biggest sand dunes in the world, on a buggy or sandboard.
+At the end of the morning, we will continue to Ica and Huacachina, where you will have the opportunity to go on an adventure and descend one of the world’s biggest dune by buggy or sandboard (activities not included).

-The best way to observe them is from the air, thus we embark on a spectacular flight, to be overwhelmed by this enigmatic world heritage site, since 1994.
-After we finish this we will hop on a bus which will take us, passing by its guardian volcanoes, to the town of Arequipa, the 2nd most important in the country and one of the most beautiful, thanks to its colonial architecture, which granted her the nickname of “ciudad blanca” or the white city.
+The best way to see them is from the air, so we suggest embarking on a spectacular flight, to dazzle this enigmatic World Heritage Site since 1994 (activity not included).
+In the end, we will take a bus that will take us, passing by its volcanic guardians, to the city of Arequipa, the second most important of the country and one of the most beautiful, thanks to its colonial architecture, which are worth to the name “white city”.

-Then, let's get to know a bit more about Peruvian gastronomy.
-This time I will take you to taste some of the thousands of varieties of potatoes that Peru produces!
-Potato, like quinoa, is the basis of Peruvian cuisine.
+Today, on tour to the historic centre, we discover the white city of Arequipa and know a little more about Peruvian gastronomy.
+This time I’ll take you to taste some of the thousands of varieties of potatoes that Peru produces!

 Meals: breakfast and lunch

-In the afternoon, we’ll walk to the highest peak of the island to see an incredible panoramic view of Lake Titicaca.
+In the afternoon we walk to the highest peak of the island for an incredible panoramic view of Lake Titicaca.